StevenBlack/vocab/million-dollar-words.md

 ### ululate
 coyote—the kind of sound friends make at 2:00 in the morning when they leave a bar, link arms and look up at the moon.
-It's pronounced YOOL-YA-LATE.

 ### umbrage